IBM System/360 Model 30: System software

 BOS (Basic Operating System) required a disk drive, but, like BPS, could run on the smallest 360/30, the 8K model C30.

 The minimum memory needed to run DOS or TOS was 16 KB.

 TOS (Tape Operating System), as the name suggests, required a tape drive but no disk.
 It shared most of the code base and some manuals with IBM's DOS/360 and went through 14 releases.
 TOS was discontinued when disk drives became more affordable.

-DOS (Disk Operating System) was a popular choice for the 360/30.
+DOS (Disk Operating System) was a popular choice for the Model 30.

-Amazingly the smaller BOS had a Spooling system for queued printing, whereas DOS did not until the arrival in the late 1960s of "an add-on component called POWER."
+The smaller BOS had a spooling system for queued printing, whereas DOS did not until the arrival in the late 1960s of "an add-on component called POWER."